ocaml/ocaml.org/data/planet/mirage/ocaml-tls-adventures-in-x509-certificate-parsing-and-validation.md

 maximum chain length and the validity period, are checked as well.
 Finally, the server name in the server certificate is checked to match the expected identity.
-For an example, you can see the sequence diagram of the TLS handshake your browser makes when you visit our <a href="https://tls.nqsb.io">demonstration server</a>.</p>
+For an example, you can see the sequence diagram of the TLS handshake your browser makes when you visit our <a href="https://tls.nqsb.io - [1 Client error: Timeout was reached]">demonstration server</a>.</p>
 <h3>Example code for verification</h3>
 <p>OpenSSL implements <a href="https://tools.ietf.org/html/rfc5280">RFC5280</a> path validation, but there is no
 implementation to validate the identity of a certificate.
 This has to